biomed-AI/DeepECG/README.md

 Running the above command will generate one output file in the output path:
 - `./data/npy_data/rawdata_path`: storing the specific SNPs encoded as 0/1/2

-The raw data of UKB-noECG dataset can be downloaded from https://zenodo.org/uploads/10935155
+The example raw data can be downloaded from https://zenodo.org/uploads/10935155

-###1.2 Convert rawdata into array
+### 1.2 Convert rawdata into array

 Use numpy(1.19.2) to covert the raw data into array as a binary file in .npy format